 - Inhalation sedation is very safe.
 It has very few side effects and the drugs used have no ill effects on the heart, lungs, liver, kidneys, or brain.

-- Inhalation sedation has been found to be very effective in eliminating or at least minimizing severe gagging.
+- Inhalation sedation has been found to be very effective in eliminating or at least minimising severe gagging.

 Are there any disadvantages?

 - Some people will not achieve adequate sedation with permissible levels of oxygen.

 - If you can’t breathe through your nose (e.g. because you’re a pure mouth breather, or because you have a cold and your nose is blocked), it can’t be used.

-- Depending on where you live, a dentist who offers nitrous oxide may be hard to come by.
+- Depending on where you live, a dentist who offers IS may be hard to come by.